lewis-weinberger/crabs/README.md

-# *Crabs*
+# :crab:  **Crabs**  :crab:
 >A simple terminal game written in Rust.

 This is a pretty minimal game in which you have to guide a consortium of crabs to safety.
 Gameplay is heavily inspired by Jagex's [Flea Circus](https://jagex.fandom.com/wiki/Flea_Circus) and DMA Design's [Lemmings](https://en.wikipedia.org/wiki/Lemmings_(video_game)).
-I wrote this as a prototype for a full graphical version, which I hope to one day write using [Amethyst](https://github.com/amethyst/amethyst).
+I wrote this as a prototype for a full graphical version, which maybe I'll write one day using [Amethyst](https://github.com/amethyst/amethyst).
+I have probably missed some edge cases in the game -- if it crashes whilst you're playing, post an issue (or, better yet, submit a pull request with a fix :sunglasses:).

 [![crates.io](https://img.shields.io/crates/v/crabs)](https://crates.io/crates/crabs)